loveaj/loveaj.github.io/README.md

 ## GitHub Pages site
 This GitHub project is a user site as determined by the project name `loveaj.github.io`.
 Changes pushed to the remote master (GitHub) trigger a Jekyll build on GitHub.
 The generated files are moved over to the GitHub Pages server farm automatically.

+The site does not really make use of much Jekyll functionality.
+If it turns into more of a blog site then maybe ...

 ## Local build JS and CSS - Webpack